pytorch/torchtune/docs/source/examples/lora_finetune.rst

 .. note::
     Whenever loading weights with :code:`strict=False`, you should verify that any missing or extra keys in the loaded :code:`state_dict` are as expected.
-TorchTune's LoRA recipe does this by default via :func:`torchtune.modules.peft.validate_state_dict_for_lora`.
+TorchTune's LoRA recipes do this by default via e.g.
+    :func:`torchtune.modules.peft.validate_state_dict_for_lora`.

 Once we've loaded the base model weights, we also want to set only LoRA parameters to trainable.